Couples Therapy: Finding Your Way Back to Each Other

 banner image

+Every relationship moves through seasons.
+Some are steady and connected—others feel like you’re being pulled in different directions, trying to find your footing in the current.
+Stress, resentment, and misunderstandings can build quietly until every conversation feels like work.
 Maybe you’ve noticed the same argument keeps repeating, no matter how you try to stop it.
 Maybe the silence between you says more than words ever could.
 Or maybe you just miss the ease, laughter, and closeness you once had.
+Whatever brings you here, it’s not too late to rediscover your connection.

-What We’ll Work Toward
+What We’ll Work Toward in Couples Therapy

 In couples therapy, we focus less on who’s right and more on what’s happening between you.
-Together, we’ll look at the patterns that keep you stuck — the ways you both protect, defend, or withdraw — and begin to shift those cycles into something new.
+Together, we’ll look at the patterns that keep you stuck—the ways you both protect, defend, or withdraw—and begin to shift those cycles into something new.

+At Two Currents Counseling, I draw on Relational Life Therapy (RLT), an approach that blends truth-telling with deep compassion.
 It’s about learning to communicate with respect and courage, to take ownership without shame, and to rebuild trust where it’s been broken.

 You’ll learn how to: